Los Angeles Gladiators: Team creation: Joining the Overwatch League

-Early years: 2018–present
+Competitive history: 2018–2023

 Los Angeles' first OWL regular season match was on January 10, 2018, and resulted in a 4–0 sweep over the Shanghai Dragons.
 The Gladiators went 10–10 through the first half of the season, prompting them to make roster changes, including the acquisition of tank players Baek "Fissure" Chan-hyung from the London Spitfire in February and Kang "Void" Jun-woo from Contenders team KongDoo Panthera in March.
 Los Angeles reached the playoffs in Stage 3, where they lost to the Boston Uprising, 0–3, in the first round.
 The team thrived in the final stage of the season.
 Behind MVP runner up Fissure, the Gladiators finished Stage 4 with a league-best 9–1 record.
-The team unexpectedly chose the second-seeded Valiant as their fist opponents in the Stage 4 playoffs; the Valiant subsequently defeated the Gladiators by a score of 3–2.
+The team unexpectedly chose the second-seeded Valiant as their first opponents in the Stage 4 playoffs; the Valiant subsequently defeated the Gladiators by a score of 3–2.
 With a 25–15 regular season record, the Gladiators claimed the fourth seed in the season playoffs.
 In their first playoff series, the Gladiators faced the Spitfire.
 The team elected to bench Fissure in favor of Luis "iRemiix" Galarza Figueroa throughout the best-of-three series; although the organization stated that the reason for the change was because Fissure's playstyle was not "right" for the current state of the game, journalist Rod "Slasher" Breslau reported that Fissure was "unhappy with the players on the team not trying hard enough ... and stopped communicating in scrims."
 In the series, Los Angeles won the first match, 3–0.
 However, they lost in the following two matches, despite leading 2–0 to start both of them, ending their playoff run.